siemens/ix/BREAKING_CHANGES.md

   }
 ],
 ```

+TODO: Clarification needed if the legacy feature `preloadIcons` should be part of the PR.

 To re-enable the preloaded icons you can provide the `preloadIcons` function as configuration to the module import.